vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - Description
      - A human readable description of the participant (optional)

-   * - SyncType
-     - The synchronization mechanism used by the participant (mandatory).
-Currently supported options are *DistributedTimeQuantum*, *TimeQuantum*, *DiscreteTime*, *DiscreteTimePassive*, *Unsynchronized*.
-If a participant does not take part in the actual simulation, it should be configured as *Unsynchronized*.
-This is, for example, the case for the SystemController or the SystemMonitor.

    * - IsSyncMaster
      - A boolean flag that identifies the participant as synchronization master.